ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 - write integration tests (solo / group)

 - wire up isLeadCase so that it lists all associated cases on the order PDF if checked (group)
+   - current state:
+       - When lead case not hooked up to anything
+       - judge or chambers different? confirm whether order has all cases or just lead case by default for one user type versus another
+   - desired
+       - show either show all the docket numbers or single docket number

 ## Feedback from judges: